Search

 To roast corn you want ears fully encased in their husk.
 Many markets trim the husks off the corn for more “showy” packaging on the shelves – so just ask the produce manager if you don’t see it.
 Look for husks that are fresh and green with silk that is still golden in color close to the ear of corn.
 The end of the silk will be dark which is fine.
 And you want ears of corn that feel plump.

-In this recipe I roasted six ears of corn, which will yield you about four cups of kernels – perfect for our corn bisque, corn chowder, or a fresh corn salad.
-But roast as few as one or as many as you’d like!
+In this recipe I roasted six ears of corn, which will yield you about four cups of kernels – perfect for our corn bisque, corn chowder, or our Pasta with Roasted Corn Sauce.
+But roast as few as one or as many ears as you’d like!

 Our Creamy Corn Bisque makes the most of fresh summer corn.